 1a.
 Country?
 Use G1 codes.
 Other: equivalent).
-R does not know county (1992 district and county are If 77=FR DK CO UNTY, continue.
-OTHER RWISE, skip to question 1d.
-2010 district, but does know an earlier district name, e a remark in FO Comments.
+R does not know county (1992 district and county are If 77=FR DK COU JNTY, continue.
+OTHER WISE, skip to question 1d.
+2010 district, but does know an earlier district name, a remark in FO Comments.
 Use G2b codes.
-Other: and not in Siaya D=Lives in a rural area.
-If FR resides in Siaya County e select "Lives in a rural area" to collect location, Other: If LIVES IN A RU JRAL AREA, continue.
-(Other: OTHERWISE, skip to question 1g.
+Other: and not in Siaya T D=Lives in a rural area.
+If FR resides in Siaya County a select "Lives in a rural area" to collect location, Other: If LIVES IN A RU RAL AREA, continue.
+C OTHERWISE, skip to question 1g.
 1f.
-Sub-locati 1g.
-Village / Neig hborhood?
-Write. (-99= =DK) 2.
-Where do you (-88=N/A,-99= ocation where FR collects mail, or postal address. landmarks, di is a primary so location that i stance from roads and a chool nearby, please sta s well known in the area e.
-Provide detailed description to home, including any other detailed information where relevant.
-If there art your directions from that school.
-If not, pick a to be a starting point for your directions.
-References k for the home of") should be included where · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·
+Sub-locatio on?
+1g.
+Village / Neigł nborhood?
+Write. (-99= DK) 2.
+Where do you ( (-88=N/A,-99=I cation where FR collects mail, or postal address.
+3. Please describe the location of the home.
+Provide detailed description to home, including landmarks, distance from roads and any other detailed information where relevant.
+If there is a primary school nearby, please start your directions from that school.
+If not, pick a location that is well known in the area to be a starting point for your directions.
+References to specific businesses or homes ("ask for the home of...") should be included where possible.